makersacademy/takeaway-challenge/README.md

 ===============
 - Dependancy injection.
 Getting my feature test to work
 - Doing things in a TDD way
+- Getting my build to pass Travis CI

 Progression / Things I would want to improve
 ============================================
 - Use symbols for dishes or have a key to refer to
 - Dislike returning strings
+- Make the Menu more easy to edit i.e. delete items, change price etc
+- Possible implementation for the use of CSV files to possibly have different sets of menus
+- Create a customer database along for all customers

 Usage
 ==========